Javadyakuza/Octus-Integration-Guide/docs/concepts.md

 ### EthereumEverscaleEventConfiguration

-this contract has two version, one deploys `MultiVaultEVMEverscaleEventNative` contracts and another one deploys `MultiVaultEVMEverscaleEventAlien`.
+This contract has two version, one deploys `MultiVaultEVMEverscaleEventNative` contracts and another one deploys `MultiVaultEVMEverscaleEventAlien`.

-these contracts can be called by the user with `deployEvent` function or by the [credit backend](#credit-backend) with `deployEvents`.
+These contracts can be called by the user with `deployEvent` function or by the [credit backend](#credit-backend) with `deployEvents`.

 `MultiVaultEVMEverscaleEventNative` is deployed when transferring a EVERSCALE native token and `MultiVaultEVMEverscaleEventAlien` are deployed when transferring EVERSCALE alien token.